-At Lynchburg College, students develop close working relationships with faculty both in the classroom and beyond.
+At University of Lynchburg, students develop close working relationships with faculty both in the classroom and beyond.
 Some, like physics student Chad Hobson ’17, say that the opportunity to participate in student/faculty research is one of the most beneficial experiences during college.

 Chad,a physics major and math minor from Lynchburg, is assisting Dr. John Eric Goff, professor of physics, with research this summer aimed at predicting the winning times for each stage of the Tour de France.
 The 101st Tour de France, which began July 5 in Leeds, England and ends July 27 in Paris, consists of 21 stages and covers a distance of 3,656 kilometers.
 Using physics, Dr. Goff and Chad will predict the optimal time each stage should take.

 Chad received a Virginia Foundation for Independent Colleges (VFIC) Undergraduate Science Research Fellowship Award to help Dr. Goff continue with his work.
 Under Dr. Goff’s guidance, Chad is developing an empirically-determined continuous power model for a typical elite Tour de France cyclist.